 I recently launched Scoreboard for both iOS and Android to help keep score of game scores and it has gone really well as people are using the app and giving really good feedback.
-When deciding to create Scoreboard I decided to go with an ads based monitization structure with a single ad placed on the main scoreboard page.
+When deciding to create Scoreboard I decided to go with an ads based monetization structure with a single ad placed on the main scoreboard page.
 The first question that came up when friends installed the app was if they could pay to remove ads.
 My answer was “at this point no, I haven’t looked into in app purchase APIs”.
 This isn’t a great answer to give so I started researching and implementing IAPs into the apps.
 This was a rabbit hole of complication, but then Jon Dick (Redth) came to the rescue as he literally just did this for an app and already did an abstraction!
 An abstraction you say!!!
 We can make a plugin for it!

-After about a weeks work of work in my spare time and lots and lots of testing, I am happy to announce the first release of my latest Plugin for Xamarin, In App Billing.
+After about a weeks worth of work in my spare time and lots and lots of testing, I am happy to announce the first release of my latest Plugin for Xamarin, In App Billing.

 Check out this code to make a purchase: